 Thank you, Dennis.
 I'm going to speak briefly to the pro forma financials and next steps in the transaction.

 As you know, Maple Leaf Foods has not previously reported our financial results along these two business lines.
 In our press release, we provided some baseline data to give you a sense of the relative scale of revenue and profitability of the separate businesses.
-On a trailing 12-month basis, ending March 31, 2024, Maple Leaf Foods recorded revenue of close to CAD 4.9 billion.
-If we'd be reporting the business performance of the two businesses and adjusted pro forma for the impacts of the separation, Maple Leaf Foods revenue excluding the pork business would have been about CAD 3.6 billion and adjusted EBITDA would have been approximately CAD 395 million, and 11% margin.

-In the same way, trailing 12 months revenues of the new Pork Company would have been around CAD 1.7 billion, including sales to Maple Leaf Foods treated as external sales as they will be post-separation rather than being eliminated as intercompany sales as they have been historically.

-We estimate the trailing 12 months adjusted EBITDA of the new Pork Company on the same basis would have been approximately CAD 70 million producing a margin in the 4% range.
-These results reflect market conditions that were affected by impacts caused by the post-COVID economy.
-And as such, we have also provided our estimate of what these results would have been for the last 12 months with the normal market conditions.
+On a trailing 12-month basis ending March 31, 2024, a Maple Leaf Foods recorded revenue of close to \$4.9 billion.
+If we'd been reporting the business performance of the two businesses and adjusted pro forma for the impacts of the separation, Maple Leaf Foods revenue excluding the pork business would have been about \$3.6 billion and adjusted EBITDA would have been approximately \$395 million at an 11% margin.
+In the same way, trailing 12-month revenues at the new pork company would have been around \$1.7 billion, including sales to Maple Leaf Foods treated as external sales, as they will be post separation, rather than being eliminated at intercompany sales as they have been historically.
+We estimate the trailing 12-month adjusted EBITDA of the new pork company on the same basis would have been approximately \$70 million producing a margin in the 4% range.
+These results reflect market conditions that were affected by impacts caused by the post-COVID economy and, as such, we have also provided our estimate of what these results would have been for the last 12 months under normal market conditions.

-Turning to the major terms of the transaction, Maple Leaf Foods will distribute 80.1% of the shares of the new Pork Company and will retain ownership of the remaining 19.9%.
-Existing shareholders of Maple Leaf Foods will receive a pro-rated allocation of shares in the new Pork Company.

-These new Pork Company shares will be listed on the TSX, and investors will receive a prospectus with detailed information on the business of the new Pork Company.
-The spinoff will be completed as a return of capital transaction, with an expected closing date early in 2025.
-This transaction is subject to shareholder approval, along with certain lender consents and other customary approvals to be secured prior to closing.

-Shareholders will be asked to approve the transaction at an upcoming special meeting of shareholders.
-Details of the meeting, along with a comprehensive discussion of the transaction, background and rationale, will be published in an information circular prior to the meeting.
+Turning to the major terms of the transaction, Maple Leaf Foods will distribute 80.1% of the shares of the new pork company and will retain ownership of the remaining 19.9%.
+Existing shareholders of Maple Leaf Foods will receive a pro rata allocation of shares in the new pork company.
+These new pork company shares will be listed on the TSX and investors will receive a prospectus with detailed information on the business of the new pork company.
+The spinoff will be completed as a return of capital transaction with an expected closing date early in 2025.
+This transaction is subject to shareholder approval along with certain lender consents and other customary approvals to be secured prior to closing.
+Shareholders will be asked to approve transactions at an upcoming special meeting of shareholders.
+Details of the meeting, along with a comprehensive discussion of the transaction background and rationale, will be published in an information circular prior to the meeting.

 I'll now pass it back to Curtis briefly prior to Michael closing the prepared remarks.